porsche-design-system/porsche-design-system/packages/components/src/components/feedback/popover/popover.usage.md

 ### Direction

 It's possible to define a preferred direction in which the popover should open (`top`, `right`, `bottom` , and `left`), given there is enough space in the viewport.
 Otherwise, it will be opened in the direction with the most available space automatically.

 ## Usage

 ### Placement

-* Position tooltips, so they don’t block related content.
+* Position popovers, so they don’t block related content.
-* Use tooltips consistently throughout your site.
+* Use popovers consistently throughout your site.

 ## References